 By-law 1-88; 3.13 MINIMUM LANDSCAPED AREA: Unless otherwise provided in this By-law, a minimum of ten percent (10%) of the area of every lot on which a building or structure is erected shall be used for no other purpose than landscaping.
 Where an Institutional Use abuts the boundary of lands zoned Open Space or Residential, a strip of land not less than 2.4 metres in width, contained wholly on the lot on which the Institutional Use is located and abutting the boundary of the Open Space or Residential Zone, shall be used for no other purpose than landscaping.
 Such landscaped area shall not be included in the computing of the minimum landscaping requirements as set out above.
 In addition, a strip of land not less than 6.0 metres in width shall be provided along a lot line which abuts a street line, and shall be used for no other purpose than landscaping.
-This shall not prevent the provision of access

-By-law 1-88: 4.12 MINIMUM SOFT LANDSCAPED AREA: a) In an R1V, R1, R2, R3, R4, R5, RUV1, RUV1(WS), RV2, RV2(WS), RV3, RV4(WS), RV4, RV4(WS), RVM1(A), RVM1(B), RVM1(WS-A), RVM1(WS-A), RVM1(WS-A,B) RVM2 Zone, RD1, RD2, RD3, RD4, RD5, RS1 and RT1 Zone, a minimum of sixty percent (60%) of the required Minimum Landscaped Front or Exterior Yard as defined in Section 4.1.4 f) 3 The Lot Frontage for Lots 12.0 m and greater shall be comprised of soft landscaping.
+This shall not prevent the provision of access a) In an R1V, R1, R2, R3, R4, R5, RUV1, RUV1(WS), RV3, RV3(WS), RV4, RV4(WS), RVM1(A), RVM1(B), RVM1(B), RVM1(WS-A), RVM1(WS-A), RVM1(WS-A), RVM1(WS-A,B) RVM2 Zone, RD1, RD2, RD3, RD4, RD5, RS1 and RT1 Zone, a minimum of sixty percent (60%) of the required Minimum Landscaped Front or Exterior Yard as defined in Section 4.1.4 f) shall be composed of soft landscaping.